- > About the Center

 - Can you find substitutions for the highest GL foods in your diet?

 Glycemic response is a complex interplay of food chemistry and the body's biochemistry.
 While this tool does not give a precisely accurate calculation of glycemic load, it can help in planning meals and identifying potential trouble spots.
+This activity requires Flash Player.

 How much sodium is in a typical American diet?
 How much sodium is in your typical daily diet?
 You can use the Sodium Explorer to answer these questions.